Bachelor of Medicine, Bachelor of Surgery: Tunisia

 Medical education in Tunisia is solely administered by the government Ministry of Higher Education and Ministry of Public Health.
 Students get permitted access to medical studies when succeeding their national baccalauréat exam and obtaining a competitive score that allows them admission to medical schools (usually in the 95% percentile).

-The training takes a minimum of nine years after the baccalauréat and concludes with a thesis.
-Upon successful presentation of their thesis, the medical student is awarded a Diploma of Doctorate in Medecine (Diplôme de Doctorat en Médecine).
-Further certification is based on their specialty.
+The curriculum spans six years, two years of fundamental medicine, followed by three years of clinical medicine, culminating in a final year of internship.
+Upon the completion of this comprehensive training, students are awarded a certificate equivalent to a bachelor's degree, known as the "Diplome de Fin des Etudes Cliniques en Médecine."
+Subsequently, a national exam is undertaken, and students are ranked based on their performance.
+Specialization in medicine then follows, ranging from an additional three years for family medicine to five years for most medical and surgical specialties.

-Students spend their first, second year at their medical school where they learn physiology, semiology and the basics of medical examination.
-From their fourth year, they begin their rotations in teaching hospitals where they assist junior and senior physicians and learn their art.
-At the end of their fifth year, they undertake a competitive examination to match with their medical specialty and city of practice.
-Students are then full-time physicians practising under supervision and will be called "doctors" only when graduating at the end of their residency.
+During the initial two years at medical school, students focus on foundational subjects such as physiology, semiology, and the fundamentals of medical examination.
+From the fourth year onwards, they engage in rotations at teaching hospitals, where they actively participate under the guidance of junior and senior physicians, honing their practical skills.
+At the conclusion of the fifth year, students undergo a competitive examination to determine their medical specialty and city of practice.
+Following this, they transition to full-time physicians, practising under supervision, and earn the title of "doctors" upon successful completion of their residency.

+Uganda

+The nine universities in Uganda that have medical schools that teach undergraduate courses, namely; Makerere University, Mbarara University, Gulu University, Kampala International University, Busitema University, Kabale University, Habib Medical School, St. Augustine International University, and Uganda Christian University all award the MBChB degree, after five years of study.

 Ukraine

 In Ukraine, the full-form of MBBS is Bachelor of Medicine and Bachelor of Surgery.
 It is generally a 5.8 year course including one year compulsory internship, that can be completed from a college accredited by the National Medical Commission.
 At present, Ukraine is ranked at the fourth position in Europe for having the largest number of post graduates in fields of medicine.
 Ukraine has a number of Top Government Medical Universities offering MBBS, MD and other degrees in medicine to the local students as well as international students.
-Some of the Top Ukraine Universities for nationals and international students are: